urbancamo/urbancamo.github.io/casio-basic/doc/commands/LLIST.md

 ```basic
 LIST
 ```
-Outputs contents of current program area to printer.
+Outputs the contents of current program area to printer.